anderspitman/graph_coloring_ga/log.md

     * Visualize where the max fitness is in the search space
         * possible track across runs
     * Add a histogram of the diversity distribution

+# 2018-02-09

+* For diversity visualization for numbers that are too large, should be able to "bin" it by look at just the top n bits, and putting everything that falls under that value into the same bin.
+It's more coarse, but for large numbers you wouldn't be able to see it anyway.